opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Under process_info, repeat entries for testcase_name, attack_host and attack_process
 for each HA test case.
 Use a '-' to separate each of the entries.
 The default attack host of all HA test cases is **node1**.
-The default attack processes of all HA test cases are list here,
+The default attack processes of all HA test cases are list here:

    +-------------------------------+-------------------------+
    |      Test Case Name           |  Attack Process Name    |